ty-elastic/intheirownwords/README.md

 ./ui-run.sh
 ```

-and browse to the External URL provided (note, remember to open port 8501 on your EC2 instance).
+and browse to the External URL provided (remember to open port 8501 on your EC2 instance).

 The search returns the relevant video, cued to the relevant section, with the relevant quote.
 It also uses a simple Q&A model (hosted on Elasticsearch) to try to extract a specific answer to the question provided.
 It further extracts the containing sentence for context.
-Finally, if OPENAI_* env variables are defined, it will run the extracted text and question through OpenAI for a summarized answer as a reference to the other results returned.
+Finally, if OPENAI_* env variables are defined, it will run the extracted text and question through OpenAI for a summarized answer as a (hopefully somewhat lackluster) reference to the other results returned.

 ## Voice ID